Connor Roberts (footballer, born 1995): Early career

-Born in Neath, Roberts grew up in the nearby village of Crynant and joined Swansea City's Youth Academy at the age of 9.
+Born in Neath, Roberts grew up in the nearby village of Crynant in Neath Port Talbot and joined Swansea City's Youth Academy at the age of 9.
 After progressing through the academy, Roberts won the 2014–15 Professional U21 Development League 2 title in his debut professional season and was rewarded with a new two-year contract.

 Roberts signed a new three-year contract with Swansea City in September 2016.
 Upon returning from Bristol Rovers, Roberts linked up with Swansea City Under-23s and went on to win the 2016–17 Professional U23 Development League 2 title and 2016–17 Premier League Cup.

 Loan moves

 On 8 August 2015, Roberts joined League Two club Yeovil Town on a one-month loan deal, and made his debut later that day in a 3–2 defeat against Exeter City.
 Roberts quickly established himself at Huish Park, and the Glovers extended Roberts' loan contract to the end of the 2015–16 season.
 Roberts made 54 appearances for Yeovil over the course of the season, missing just one match due to a call-up to the Wales under-21 national team.
 Roberts received three Player of the Year Awards and was also voted Young Player of the Year.

 In August 2016, Roberts joined League One club Bristol Rovers on a six-month loan deal.
 Roberts made his debut in a 3–2 victory over Northampton Town on 1 October 2016, and made a further four appearances for the Pirates before returning to Swansea.

 On 14 July 2017, it was announced that Roberts would be joining Championship club Middlesbrough on a season-long loan deal.
 After making one league appearance his loan spell was terminated in January and he returned to Swansea City.